Rellotscrewdriver/dotfiles/README.md

-# periodfiles/Configuration files
+# Configuration files
 This is my personal dotfiles repository.

+# warning
+currently it is being remastered/modernized for sway and Hyprland.
+So everything is broken or not working.
+I don't recommend using the latest commit to install it. use this commit link to install it on xorg systems

 ## What are dotfiles?